 Applying to the University of Minnesota Genetic Counseling Program

-- December 15 is the application deadline, and we admit for fall semester only.
+- December 1 is the application deadline, and we admit for fall semester only.

-Application Process - How to Apply
+How to Apply

 Unofficial transcripts or academic records should be uploaded directly to the online application.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts or academic records for initial review.
 If you are admitted, the University will then request official copies of this material.
 Click here for important information about uploading your transcripts and credentials.
 Transcripts from institutions outside the US do NOT need to go through foreign transcript evaluation (e.g., WES).

 Letters of Recommendation